redhat-et/afxdp-plugins-for-kubernetes/README.md

 }
 ```

+### Ethtool Filters
+Ethtool filters can be applied to devices during CNI runtime.
+This setting can only be assigned to devices in a `primary` mode pool from the networkAttachmentDefinition file.
+The EthtoolCmds field is an array of strings.
+These strings should be formatted exactly as if setting Ethtool filters where manually from the command line.
+Some Ethtool filters require the device name or the IP address and in these instances, the user can substitute these with `-device-` and `-ip-` respectively.
+The plugins will apply the filters with the correct name and IP address when they become known during pod creation.

+From the [examples/network-attachment-definition.yaml](./examples/network-attachment-definition.yaml) file: **ethtoolCmds** field has two filters configured.
+This means the filters `ethtool -X <device> equal 5 start 3` and `ethtool --config-ntuple -device- flow-type udp4 dst-ip <ip> action` will be configured on all devices as they are being attached to the AF_XDP pods.
+The plugins will substitute `<device>` and `<ip>` accordingly.

+*Note: When setting ethtool commands in the **ethtoolCmds** field, the 'ethtool' prefix must be removed.

 ### Kind Cluster

 The kindCluster flag is used to indicate if this is a physical cluster or a Kind cluster.